greglapit/solitude/obs_summer-guide/Lore/Player (Red Joker).md

 * Representative of new beginnings
 	* New beginnings of player game runs
 * Constantly being born anew
+* Tragedy emerges from constantly being thrown into the world, journeying, saving people, ending black jokers reign, yet forced to repeatedly forget, begin anew, all experience wiped from existence

 # Key Visuals